coolboy19521/AZE44/schemes/README.md

 </div>

 >[!NOTE]
 >Refer to the Raspberry Pi Pico 2W pinout for accurate connections.
-If you want to see connection diagram, you need to go to [`3.9.7`](#397-circuit-schemes).
+If you want to see connection diagram, you need to go to [`3.9.7 Scheme 2`](#motor-driver).

 ### 3.3 TB6612FNG Control Board